clux/kubecon2020/source/slides.md

 ```

 notes:
 - For that we our first truly generic type.
-It's a wrapper around a resource, with a handle to an http client inside of it, along with an empty marker of what type it's for (need to coerce somewhere - api only handles one object type)
+It's a wrapper around a resource, with an http client handle inside of it, along with an empty marker of what type it's for.
-- NB: Resource depends on K.
-- Make a simple ctor that calls Resource::namespaced
-- Usage: pass on all data for the 2, coerce to the type you want.
+- Don't actually store data related to K, so just a marker for typesystem.
+- need to coerce to K somewhere, so should probably be at ctor.
+- Can make Api::namespaced by referencing Resource::namespaced
+- can create an Api (Client), and tell it at ctor time, that it's for Pods.
-- Let's generalize create.
+- Now Let's generalize create.

 ---
 ### kube-rs: Typed API methods